DouglasTitze/DouglasTitze.github.io/_posts/2023-03-23-introduction.md

 ## Welcome to My Website

-This is a space for me to track my progress as I work towards becoming an AI developer.
+This is a space for me to track my progress as I work towards becoming a software developer.
-One of the main features of my website is my coding challenge, where I complete a coding problem near-daily, share the solution, the time spent creating the solution, and provide a high-level explanation of the answer and the algorithm/data structures used.
+One of the main _"features"_ of my website is my coding challenges, where when I complete a LeetCode problem, I share the solution, time spent, time + space complexities, algorithm/data structures used, and a high-level explanation of the answer.
-By doing so, I hold myself accountable, stay motivated, and reinforce what I learned while creating solutions.
+By doing so, I hold myself accountable, stay motivated, and reinforce what I learned while creating each solution.

 ## My Goal